thomasrrgsd/thomasrrgsd.github.io/_pages/personal.md

   - *And Then There Were None*
   - Agatha Christie
   - I have read a few other of Agatha Christie's novels.
 I thoroughly enjoyed this one along with the others.
 I was stumped until reading the epilogue at the end.
-I had made a few guesses but had to back track as the characters died off.
+I had made a few guesses but had to back track as each of my guesses met their end.

 - March (Tentative)